vince/gng/index.md

 ### Mutants
 Mutants vary wildly.
 Some have extra appendages others share forms or attributes with animals or plant life.
-Most mutants that adventure are between 3' and 7' tall with the average height being similar to their species.

 #### Starting Attributes:
 Roll a single d20 for each stat.
 Reroll all results of 1 and 20.